Monthly Archives: November 2024

 Mother sits on the bench, handkerchief in hand, wiping the tears from her eyes.

-A distant woman calls mother’s name, “Mrs. Dennis.”
+A distant woman calls Mother’s name.
+“Mrs. Dennis.”

-Sarah watches the butterfly as it crawls along the brass sign.
+I look away and focus on the butterfly as it crawls along the brass sign.

 “I must go, but I will try to come by later.”